modxcms/mab-recommendations/proposed/a11y-setup.md

 _Note: This recommendation is a DRAFT for consideration of the MODX Advisory&nbsp;Board._

-The MODX Advisory Board recommends, in an effort to make an accessible first impression, a new setup process will support the option to set accessibility preferences during the installation&nbsp;process.
+The MODX Advisory Board recommends, in an effort to make an accessible first impression, a new more inclusive setup process will support the option to set accessibility preferences during the installation&nbsp;process.
 🔧🤘

 **Editor: JP de Vries**